SanderMertens/flecs/docs/Quickstart.md

 </ul>
 </div>

-Filters can use operators to exclude components, optionally match components or match one out of a list of components.
+Querys can use operators to exclude components, optionally match components or match one out of a list of components.
 Additionally filters may contain wildcards for terms which is especially useful when combined with pairs.

 The following example shows a filter that matches all entities with a parent that do not have `Position`:
 <div class="flecs-snippet-tabs">